joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-exports/README.md

 exports.bar = 'bar';
 ```

-This translates to direct `export` statements:
+This can be migrated to direct `export` statements:

 ```js
 // after/node_modules/my-module/named-only.js